+The Board has approved the Company's Option Plan, which was most recently approved by the shareholders of the Company on December 8, 2022.

-The Option Plan provides that the board of directors of the Company (the "Board") may from time to time, in its discretion, grant to directors, senior officers, employees, management company employees and consultants of the Company and its subsidiaries (collectively the "Eligible Persons").
-The purpose of the Option Plan is to give to Eligible Persons, as additional compensation, the opportunity to participate in the success of the Company by granting to such individuals options, exercisable over periods of up to five years as determined by the Board, to buy shares of the Company at a price not less than the market price prevailing on the date the option is granted less applicable discount, if any, permitted by the policies of the TSX Venture Exchange (the "TSXV") and approved by the Board.
+The purpose of the Plan is to give to Eligible Persons additional compensation, the opportunity to participate in the success of the Company by granting to such individuals Stock Options, exercisable over periods of up to ten (10) years as determined by the Board, to buy shares of the Company at a price not less than the Market Price (as defined herein) prevailing on the date the Stock Option is granted less applicable discount, if any, permitted by the policies of the Exchange and approved by the Board.
+A summary of the Option Plan, including the general terms and conditions of the Option Plan is set out above under the heading "Executive Compensation - Stock Options."
+This summary is qualified in its entirety by the full text of the Option Plan which is available for review on the Company's SEDAR+ profile at www.sedarplus.ca.